-In this tutorial, we will show you how to install and configuration of e107 CMS on your Ubuntu 15.04.
+In this tutorial, we will show you how to install and configure e107 CMS on your Ubuntu 15.04.
 For those of you who didn’t know, e107 is a free (open-source) content management system that allows you to easily manage and publish your content online.
 The e107 CMS provides all the features you need to build a basic website or a fully interactive web portal and it doesn’t require any knowledge of programming languages in order to use it to build a website.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘